jekaxv/go-binance/README.md

 ## go-binance

+### Overview

-A simple Go library for interacting with the Binance API.
+This Go package provides a simple, typed client for interacting with the Binance REST and WebSocket APIs.
+It supports:

+- Spot trading: Market data, account information, and trade endpoints.
+- Futures trading (WebSocket): Real-time data streams via WebSocket for futures markets.

+The package wraps the core HTTP and WebSocket clients and exposes domain-specific APIs under spot and futures namespaces.

 ## Installation